Gabriele91/rss-soap-server/README.md

-# flask-soap-server
+# rss-soap-server

-A simple example of how to use SOAP with Flask.

-With this project you have a base soap server with a javascript client.
+A simple server rss reader with javascript client and SOAP communication.

 ## Dependencies